 Union: 55 - Hvd Union Cler & Tech Workers

 B.S. in Electrical or Computer Science required.
 2+ years' experience with analog, digital, and mixed-signal circuit design, prototyping, testing or related experience is a must.

 Experience with embedded controllers (e.g. PIC, Atmel AVR, Arduino, ARM), signal conditioning, and data collection is required.
 Experience debugging, evaluating and diagnosing PCBs, electronic boards and harnessing is required.
 Experience with SMT component replacement is required.
 Education may count towards experience.

+MS in Electrical or Computer Science preferred.
 Experience with one or more of: sensor and actuator interfaces, power supply design, mechanical design/CAD is a plus.
 Experience with PCB layout and manufacturing is required.
 Programming skills to develop code to debug basic functionality of boards is preferred.
 The candidate should have strong organizational and communication skills required to assist and collaborate with multidisciplinary groups of technology innovators and engineers, as well collaborators, in a dynamic team environment.
 Ability to tackle multiple projects simultaneously in a dynamic team environment is essential.

 EQUAL OPPORTUNITY EMPLOYER: We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.